What is Dell Apex?

 What is the Dell Apex Console?

 At this stage, administrators can use the Apex console to track performance metrics in order to understand the health of the service taken up.
-Analytics and reporting also provides visibility to scale cloud and infrastructure capacity, as needed.
-The Apex console also gives real-time feedback for expenses, with overall business spend better aligned with IT costs.
+Analytics and reporting also provide visibility to scale cloud and infrastructure capacity, as needed.
+The Apex console also gives real-time feedback for expenses, with overall business spending better aligned with IT costs.
 The hub also allows businesses to add more compute instances, regardless of the services they’re subscribed to.

 Rene Millman is a freelance writer and broadcaster who covers cybersecurity, AI, IoT, and the cloud.
 He also works as a contributing analyst at GigaOm and has previously worked as an analyst for Gartner covering the infrastructure market.
 He has made numerous television appearances to give his views and expertise on technology trends and companies that affect and shape our lives.
 You can follow Rene Millman on Twitter.